 - .1 Mounting height of equipment is from finished floor to centreline of equipment unless specified or indicated otherwise. - .2 If mounting height of equipment is not specified or indicated, verify before proceeding with installation.
-Install electrical equipment at following heights unless indicated otherwise. - .1 Local switches: 1200 mm to top. - .2 Wall receptacles: - .1 General: 300 mm. - .2 Above top of continuous baseboard heater: 200 mm. - .3 Above top of counters or counter splash backs: 100 mm. - .4 In mechanical rooms: 1400 mm. - .3 Panelboards: as required by Code or as indicated.
+Install electrical equipment at following heights unless indicated otherwise. - .1 Wall receptacles: - .1 In mechanical rooms: 1400 mm.